History of the Jews in Latin America and the Caribbean: Dominican Republic

 Converso Merchants of Sephardic origin arrived in southern Hispaniola during the 15th, 16th and 17th centuries, fleeing the outcome of the Spanish Inquisition.
 Over the centuries, many Jews and their descendants assimilated into the general population and some have converted into the Catholic religion, although many of the country's Jews still retain elements of the Sephardic culture of their ancestors.
 Later, in the 18th and 19th centuries, many Sephardic families from Curaçao emigrated to the Dominican Republic.

-Sosua, meanwhile, is a small town close to Puerto Plata was founded by Jews fleeing the rising Nazi regime of the 1930s.
-Rafael Trujillo, the country's dictator, welcomed many Jewish refugees to his island mainly for their skills rather than for religious persecution.
-Present-day Sosua still possesses a synagogue and a museum of Jewish history.
-Descendants of those Jews can still be found in many other villages and towns on the north of the island close to Sosua.
+Sosúa, near Puerto Plata, became a Jewish refugee settlement founded by Jews fleeing the rising Nazi regime of the 1930s.
+After the 1938 Évian Conference, General Rafael Trujillo offered to accept these refugees, and the American Jewish Joint Distribution Committee established and funded the Dominican Republic Settlement Association, which supported an agricultural settlement for about 700 refugees in Sosúa.
+The town retains a synagogue and a museum of Jewish history.
+Descendants of those Jews can still be found in many other villages and towns on the north of the island.